sungnga/react-revents/README.md

     - The selector function is called with the store state and returns the result value based on the name of the reducer used.
 We get the events property from the store using state.event and event is the name of the reducer
     - Destructure the events property from the store
     - `const { events } = useSelector((state) => state.event);`
 - Next, we want to populate the event information onto the event detailed page.
 We can get an event info from the store using the useSelector() hook.
 Since the EventDetailedPage component is a routed component, we can get the event id from the route params.
-Weuse this event id to retreive the event from the store.
+We use this event id to retrieve the event from the store.
 The event id lives inside the params property and it's inside the match props. match.params.id
 - In EventDetailedPage.jsx file:
   - Destructure the match props to get access to the route params
     - `export default function EventDetailedPage({ match }) {...}`